engichang1467/Swim/README.md

 Planning:
 You must submit the following in this order:
-•	4 rough design wire-frames (paper or digital) for website’s layout.
+-	4 rough design wire-frames (paper or digital) for website’s layout.
 Black and white is OK.
-•	Wire frames are ‘flexible’ blueprints; your actual design can change
+-	Wire frames are ‘flexible’ blueprints; your actual design can change
-•	Experienced programmers must also provide wireframes for mobile version
+-	Experienced programmers must also provide wireframes for mobile version
-•	Mobile version (experienced programmers); use media queries
+-	Mobile version (experienced programmers); use media queries
-•	It must contain the following:
+-	It must contain the following:
-•	4 pages (sections of your website)
+-	4 pages (sections of your website)
-•	Color scheme (examples/descriptions)
+-	Color scheme (examples/descriptions)
-•	Features (navigation, images, maps, animations etc.)
+-	Features (navigation, images, maps, animations etc.)
-•	Font scheme (examples/descriptions)
+-	Font scheme (examples/descriptions)

-Digital tools
+Digital tools:
-Laptop
+- Laptop

-External tools
+External tools:
-Atom editor
+- Atom editor
-HTML
+- HTML
-CSS
+- CSS
-Google
+- Google

 Outline:
-•	First create the home page of the website with title and the general format of the website with HTML.
+-	First create the home page of the website with title and the general format of the website with HTML.
 Then create the navigation bar and sticky footer with css.
 After finishing the wireframe, I copy the pages.
-•	For the home page, I create a slide show and an introduction paragraph
+-	For the home page, I create a slide show and an introduction paragraph
-•	For other pages, I put some tutorial video and description of the workouts
+-	For other pages, I put some tutorial video and description of the workouts